The Spartacus Papers: Fabian Cancellara on what went wrong for Mathieu van der Poel, Wout van Aert | VeloNews.com

 The Spartacus Papers: Fabian Cancellara on what went wrong for Mathieu van der Poel, Wout van Aert

-Cancellara ponders whether van Aert and van der Poel were too hot too early this season and if their rivalry compares to his and Tom Boonen's.
+Cancellara on how van Aert and van der Poel were too hot too early this season and whether their rivalry compares to his and Tom Boonen's.

 Fabian Cancellara knows a thing or two about the classics.
 After all, he won Paris-Roubaix and Tour of Flanders three times, all while doing battle with archrival Tom Boonen.